isa-ulisboa/greends-dms-exercises/dms_ex_08_select.md

 > ## 4.
 Submission of exercise
 > **Submit one file**:
 > 1. Submit the sql script you created with queries or answers to questions identified with `Q`, including the question number.
-If the response is not a SLQ statement, comment your text using `--`for a single row, or `/*`and `*/` to open and close your comment section.
+If the response is not a SQL statement, comment your text using `--`for a single row, or `/*`and `*/` to open and close your comment section.
 >
 > The submission in Moodle is at [Exercise 8 submission](https://elearning.ulisboa.pt/mod/assign/view.php?id=477152).